Conductance and Influence-Capital: Modeling Online Social Influence: Methodology

-\subsubsection{Conductance}
+\subsection{Conductance}

+\revEPJA{Conductance models how readily influence flows between two users.
+Just as physical materials conduct electricity or heat with varying efficiency, social relationships conduct influence to varying degrees: a user is more likely to be influenced by someone they are similar to or connected with than by a stranger.
+The conductance of an edge modulates the probability of influence transmitted along that edge (see \cref{gim:eq:pij}).}

-Cognitive science \cite{lin2018intergroup} and social psychology \cite{cialdini2001science, newcomb1953approach} literatures suggest that some relationships are more influential than others.
-Notably, people in the same community (or who share some similarities) are more influential to each other.
-The conductance assumes that different types of relations between users propagate influence more effectively (e.g., one might be more influenced by close family than by distant work colleagues); this makes some people more likely souces of influence than others.
+Quantitative models often assume that social ties are the primary influence channels, while other conductive channels (like homophily) are underexplored.
+Cognitive science \cite{lin2018intergroup} and social psychology \cite{cialdini2001science, newcomb1953approach, centola2011experimental} literatures suggest that some relationships are more influential than others.
+Notably, people in the same community (or who share similarities) are more influential to each other.
+Conductance assumes that different types of relations between users propagate influence more effectively (e.g., one might be more influenced by close family than by distant work colleagues); this makes some people more likely sources of influence than others.
 Intuitively, the social system propagates influence similarly to physical materials conducting electricity or heat.
+The conductance of a social connection modulates the likelihood of adopting an opinion.
+The higher the conductance, the more likely the receiver will adopt the opinion of the emitter.
+The influence conductance encapsulates user relationships; by measuring which links are more conducive to influence, we can infer more realistic endorsement pathways.

-We denote the conductance of an edge $(v_i, v_j)$ as $\gamma_{i,j}$, and define the updated probability that $v_j$ is a direct offspring of $v_i$ as
+The conductance mechanism modulates the likelihood of cascade pathways using user lexical and following similarity, and relationship ties.
+We denote as $\gamma_{i,j}$ the conductance of an edge $(v_i, v_j)$, and define the updated probability that $v_j$ is a direct offspring of $v_i$ as

 We consider two choices for conductance: \emph{topological} (users' social network) and \emph{homophilic} (users' similarity with others).
+We further operationalize homophilic conductance, using two lenses: \emph{following} and \emph{lexical}.

 \sh{Topological conductance} assumes influence flows between users who are connected in the social graph (i.e., the follower relationship).
 Each valid edge $(v_i, v_j), \text{ with } t_i < t_j$, has a baseline conductance $\beta_{top}$, regardless of whether $u_i$ is connected to $u_j$, accounting for alternative influence conduits (such as news feeds or users following topics and hashtags).
 Formally, we define the topological conductance $\gamma^{top}_{ij} \in [0, 1]$ as $\gamma^{top}_{ij} := \beta_{top} + (1-\beta_{top}) a_{ij}$, where $a_{ij} = 1$ if $u_j$ follows $u_i$ and 0 otherwise.